-All Portals are implicitly closed at end of transaction.
+All Portals are implicitly closed at transaction end.
 Therefore a refcursor value is useful to reference an open cursor only until the end of the transaction.

-23.7.3.1.
+19.7.3.1.
 FETCH

+'''

 FETCH cursor INTO target;

+'''

-FETCH retrieves the next row from the cursor into a target, which may be a row variable, a record variable, or a comma-separated list of simple variables, just as for SELECT INTO.
+FETCH retrieves the next row from the cursor into a target, which may be a row variable, a record variable, or a comma-separated list of simple variables, just like SELECT INTO.
 As with SELECT INTO, the special variable FOUND may be checked to see whether a row was obtained or not.

+'''

-FETCH curs1 INTO rowvar; FETCH curs2 INTO foo,bar,baz;
+FETCH curs1 INTO rowvar;

+FETCH curs2 INTO foo,bar,baz;

-23.7.3.2.
+'''

+19.7.3.2.
 CLOSE

+'''

 CLOSE cursor;

+'''